 The muggier period of the year lasts for 3.9 months, from May 25 to September 23, during which time the comfort level is muggy, oppressive, or miserable at least 17% of the time.
 The muggiest day of the year is July 23, with muggy conditions 67% of the time.

 The least muggy day of the year is December 17, when muggy conditions are essentially unheard of.

 Humidity Comfort Levels

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

-The average hourly wind speed in Kansas City experiences mild seasonal variation over the course of the year.
+The average hourly wind speed in Kansas City experiences significant seasonal variation over the course of the year.